MINIMALaq/Object-Oriented-Programming-in-Python/README.md

 object_H.num()

 ```
-here we are using the same method and variable for 2 different class
+Here we are using the same method and variable for 2 different class

 and they are handling each class separately which is polymorphism

-overloading
+**overloading**

-in python we can define a method in such a way that there are multiple ways to call it.
+In python we can define a method in such a way that there are multiple ways to call it.

-if we are given a single method or function, we can specify the number of parameters our self.
+if we are given a single method or function, we can specify the number of parameters ourselves.

 ```Python
 class Human: